 - Print out a copy.
 You may find it easier to proofread and correct your work if it’s on paper.

 - Read your work out loud.
 These will force you to read word by word, making it easier to catch typos.

-- Read it backwards.
+- Read it backward.
 Read from the end up, so that you won’t skip anything.
-Reading a work from start to end might make you skip some parts, because you already know how it goes.
+Reading a work from start to end might make you skip some parts because you already know how it goes.